Callum Ilott survives contact and spins to finish fifth in chaotic IndyCar season finale at Laguna Seca

 That put Ilott onto an alternate fuel strategy, allowing him to run long for his next stint.
 However, Ilott was caught out on track by the full course yellow for Marcus Ericsson’s stalled car in Turn 2.
 By having to pit under yellow, Ilott fell from third to 17th place for the next restart.

 At the field approached Turn 11 on the restart, Will Power hit Benjamin Pedersen, causing the #55 A. J. Foyt Racing Chevrolet to spin.
-As Ilott went outside of Pedersen to avoid the spinning rookie, Power’s right front wing endplate grazed Ilott’s left rear tire, causing Ilott to spin.
+As Ilott went outside of Pedersen to avoid the spinning rookie, Power’s right front wing endplate grazed Ilott’s left rear tyre, causing Ilott to spin.
 Although several cars overtook Ilott, only one of those cars was for position.

 The JHR crew refueled Ilott again since he was at the tail end of the field, letting him run longer under green.
-Ilott climbed up to eighth place on the next stint, but David Malukas’s beached car in the gravel trap at the exit of Turn 3 brought out another full course yellow, making Ilott pit again under caution.
+Ilott climbed up to eighth place on the next stint, but David Malukas’s beached car in the gravel trap at the exit of Turn 3 brought out another full course yellow, making Ilott pit again under Caution.

 On Lap 59, Ilott spun as he made the left hand turn to get onto the main stretch of pit road.
 Ilott had no idea what happened as he sat facing the wrong way on pit road before pointing his car in the right direction.